lrmendes/React-GraphQL-PokemonAPI/README.md

 ## How it works?

-The System allow user to build your own pokemon graphql query. by choosing custom attributes for the query return.
+The System allow user to build your own pokemon graphql query, choosing custom attributes for the query return.

 The system contains many attributes of a pokemon and a subquery for pokemon evolutions, which returned a list of pokemon within the same object.
 You can still choose the attributes you need from the evolution subquery.